 Skip to main content

 Gavel’s Clio integration lets you run a document automation workflow with a single click by pulling client and matter data directly from Clio Manage.
-Instead of re-typing contact names, addresses, matter details, and custom field values, you select a contact or matter in the Gavel questionnaire and Gavel fills in every tagged field automatically.
+Instead of re-typing contact names, addresses, matter details, and custom field values, you select a matter and/or multiple contacts in the Gavel questionnaire, and Gavel fills in every tagged field automatically.
 You can also send the generated documents back to the Clio matter using Clio’s maildrop address feature.
-Clio has selected Gavel as their recommended document automation integration.

 Workflows that contain Clio Contact or Clio Matter questions are only accessible by Builder users who are logged into your Gavel subdomain.
 End-users cannot access these workflows directly, which protects the sensitive data stored in Clio.